Pediatric ER Travel Nurse Jobs in Iowa

 How does the academic setting in Iowa City differ from other assignments?

 The university children’s hospital in Iowa City operates in an academic environment, which means you’ll work alongside residents, fellows, and attending physicians who are often researching the very conditions you’re treating.
 Case complexity tends to be higher since it’s a major referral center.
-The pace and workflow can feel different from a community hospital — more protocols, more team-based decision-making, more teaching moments.
+The pace and workflow can feel different from a community hospital too.
+Expect heavier protocols and more team-based decision-making, plus teaching moments on almost every shift.
 If you enjoy being challenged and learning while you work, it’s a fantastic setting.

 Curious about pediatric ER contracts in Iowa?
-Talk to Junxion and we’ll give you the full picture — available assignments, pay ranges, what life is actually like on the ground.
+Talk to Junxion and we’ll walk you through available assignments and pay ranges, and tell you what life is actually like on the ground.
 No sales pitch, just real information from people who know this market.

 Explore More

 Know a peds ER nurse who could use a change of scenery?
-Refer them to Junxion — there’s a referral bonus in it for you when they start their first contract.
+Refer them to Junxion and there’s a referral bonus in it for you when they start their first contract.

 Ready to Start Your Next Assignment?